-The directors of the Company consider the functional and presentational currency of the Company to be Sterling as predominantly all of the transactions undertaken by the Company are denominated in Sterling.
+The directors of the Company consider the functional and presentational currency of the Company to be Sterling, as predominantly all of the transactions undertaken by the Company are denominated in Sterling.
+The financial statements are rounded to the nearest thousand.